 As an equal pay advocate you will:

-- add your voice to PSA members’ fight for equal pay in our campaign: Worth 100%
+- add your voice to PSA members’ right to equal pay in our campaign Worth 100%

 - talk to your workmates and ask them to join the union – the more people who join the union the sooner we will win equal pay